payalgoyal27/Assignment/ReadMe.md

 - Make sure you have cloned the project into the local system
 - **(Kindly Note)** Make sure mvn -version is working
-- run on cmd : mvn clean package
+- run on cmd : mvn clean install package
 - run on cmd : java -jar target/assignment-0.0.1-SNAPSHOT.jar

 ### Endpoints